Dinner Ideas for Athletes to Fuel Best Performance

 Eating the right nutrients during dinner aids in repairing and building muscle tissue, replenishing muscle glycogen (energy) stores and prepares you for the next day’s game or workout.
 (1)

-What are the best athlete meals
+What is the best athlete meal?

 Carbohydrates are essential for athletes since they provide energy to fuel your workouts.
 Good sources of carbohydrates for dinner include whole grains like brown rice or quinoa, sweet potatoes and whole wheat pasta.